 Resources for School Leaders

 Christian school leaders and teachers who are interested in learning more about service-learning have several options for finding quality resources.
 One excellent resource is the Generator School Network, which is an online community and a corollary collection of thousands of resources directly related to service-learning.
-Another resource is the Supplemental Standards for Service-Learning in Christian Education Settings, part of a forthcoming handbook on service-learning (which I coauthored with my colleague, Lynn Swaner).
+Another resource is the Supplemental Standards for Service-Learning in Christian Education Settings, which is included in a handbook on service-learning, “Bring It to Life: Service-Learning and the Transformative Power of Service-Learning” (which I coauthored with Dr. Lynn Swaner of ACSI).
 We developed these several years ago when we discovered no such standards existed for Christian schools.
 These have been used by multiple Christian schools as a supplement to the National Youth Leadership Council’s K–12 Service-Learning Standards for Quality Practice, as they have crafted their service-learning initiatives.

 After exploring some of the resources listed above, I would encourage you to gather some colleagues at your school to consider the following questions: